Recovering a Set manually after a crash

 - Operating System: All

 Live's file recovery process is usually triggered by an undo file in Live's preferences folder.
-If that doesn't happen automatically, or if you click "No" on the restore document dialog, then the relevant files needed to recover the set are moved in a folder named "Crash" located in Live's preferences folder.
+In case the process doesn't happen automatically, or if you clicked "No" on the restore document dialog, the relevant files needed to recover the set are moved into a folder named "Crash" located in Live's preferences folder.
 Once the files have been renamed and moved out of the folder as explained below, the Set can often be recovered.

-Note: The process of file recovery needs to be accomplished with the same Live version which created the undo file - this applies to the Live version number, and the same OS platform (Windows, Mac)
+Note: The process of file recovery needs to be accomplished with the same Live version which created the undo file and caused the problem.
+This applies to the Live version number as well as the same OS platform (Windows or Mac)

-Note: If you had more than one crash, there will be multiple files/folders, each named with the date of a crash.
-In this case only use the ones corresponding to the crash that you wish to recover.
+Note: In case Live has crashed more than once, you might notice multiple files and folders, each named with the date of a crash.
+You will only need to use the files and folders corresponding to the crash that you wish to recover.

-Step 3: Rename them by removing the dates from their names, so that they read as follows:
+Rename the files by removing the dates from their names: